CloudReactor/aws-role-template/README.md

 4. In the "Specify template" section, choose "Upload a template file"
 5. Click the "Choose file" button and select the "oneprocdash-aws-role-template.json" file
 6. Hit the "Next" button
-7. In the "Stack name" section, enter a name like "OneprocdashEcsRoles"
+7. In the "Stack name" section, enter a name like "Oneprocdash"
 8. In the parameters section, under "ExternalId", enter a randomly generated ID that will be used to limit access to the roles.
 Remember the ExternalId value when creating a Run Environment in oneprocdash.
 For more information, see